Tennis Drills

 Return + 1 Pattern

 Returner blocks or drives the return deep, then hits a pre-decided +1 shot (down the line, cross-court, or approach).
-12 reps.
-The return + 1 pattern is the offensive complement to serve + 1: returners who plan two shots win more break-point opportunities than returners who treat the return as an end in itself.
+Returners who plan two shots win more break-point opportunities than returners who treat the return as an end in itself.

 Serve to Body Jam

-Server aims at the returner's hip pocket (about two feet from the body on the forehand side for a right-hander returning right-hander).
-20 serves.
+Server aims at the returner's hip pocket (about two feet from the body on the forehand side for a right-hander returning a right-hander).
 The body serve is the most underused first-serve placement at every level because returners struggle to clear their own body and end up with a defensive return.
-Drilling it adds a third placement option alongside wide and T.

 Volley and Net Play Drills